midnxghtpulse/labor-law-claims-analysis/README.md

 ### court dna

-pick a labor court and explore its statistical subject profile.
+pick a labor court and explore:

+* its most frequent themes
+* how those themes compare with trt5 overall
+* the themes that stand out the most
+* its most frequent combinations of claims

 ---

 ## next steps

+* create final sql views for power bi
+* connect power bi to postgresql
-* load the processed data into postgresql
+* build the overview page
-* write the main sql analyses
+* build the association explorer
-* create court-level metrics
-* compare individual courts with trt5 overall
-* build the power bi dashboard
+* build the court dna page
-* polish the final insights and documentation
+* refine the final insights and documentation

 ---

 ## disclaimer!

-i'm not trying to predict court decisions with this project! i just think there is a lot of useful information hidden in procedural metadata, and i wanted to see how much of it i could make easier to explore.
+i'm not trying to predict court decisions with this project!

+i just think there is a lot of useful information hidden in procedural metadata, and i wanted to see how much of it i could make easier to explore.

+statistical incidence does not mean legal applicability, and differences between courts should not be interpreted as judicial bias, likelihood of success or legal advice.